rochekollie/blog/README.md

 # blog
-A repository of articles about JavaScript and its frameworks
+A repository of thoughts on special topics in computer science.